2021 Orange County oil spill: Liability and lawsuits

 Two major shipping companies were sued by Amplify Energy for damages.
 Switzerland-based Mediterranean Shipping Co. and Capetanissa Maritime Corp., a subsidiary of Greek shipping giant Costamare, were allegedly responsible for dragging ship anchors over the pipeline and weakening it during a storm.
-Amplify filed a lawsuit against the Marine Exchange of Southern California claiming they should have been aware of the anchor drags and notified the company.
+The shipping companies reached an $85 million settlement with Amplify.
+The companies also agreed to pay $45 million to those in the fishing industry, property owners and tourism-related companies that had settled with Amplify.
+Amplify also filed a lawsuit against the Marine Exchange of Southern California claiming they should have been aware of the anchor drags and notified the company.

+In May 2023, the Pipeline and Hazardous Materials Safety Administration proposed fining the company nearly $3.4 million for safety violations during the spill.